Updated: November 14, 2017

-- Chinese New Year – Chinese New Year usually falls in February, but in 2017, the official day is January 28.
+- Chinese New Year – Chinese New Year usually falls in February, but some years, it can also fall in January-end.
 Las Vegas hosts the week-long Chinese New Year in the Desert festival to celebrate, which features the traditional dragon dance, a dancing lion display, noodle pulling drum circles, acrobats, martial arts and kung fu demonstrations, and plenty of mouthwatering, authentic Chinese cuisine.

 - Vegas Shoot – The Vegas Shoot is considered to be the largest and most prestigious indoor archery tournament in the world, attracting novice to Olympic archers from all corners of the globe.
-Over 3,000 archers and thousands of spectators typically attend this three-day event that will take place February 10-12 in 2017.
+Over 3,000 archers and thousands of spectators typically attend this three-day event.

 - Valentine’s Day – There are Valentine’s Day events galore in Las Vegas, including the mass wedding ceremony at LINQ Promenade where every year multiple couples are married at the same time, officiated by an Elvis impersonator.
 Restaurants, bars, clubs and resorts host all types of special events for the romantic day as well, such as the Skyfall Lounge at Delano which has traditionally offered “For the Love of Cocktails,” a gala event with over two dozen specialty cocktails, along with gourmet tastings and entertainment.